Rishiraj1308/CABZI/README.md

 *   **Path (Ride-Hailing):** A 0% commission ride-hailing platform for drivers and riders with real-time tracking.
 *   **ResQ (Roadside Assistance):** An on-demand network of mechanics for partners.
 *   **Admin Panel:** A central command center to manage the entire CPR ecosystem.
-*   **Cabzi Bank:** An integrated FinTech engine for partner wallets, loans, and savings.
+*   **Curocity Bank:** An integrated FinTech engine for partner wallets, loans, and savings.